JFFLabs/skribt/README.md

 		],

 		;
-		; Return to `selfRest` step in this resolution pathway, if the sub-pathway exited ; with `true`.
-Note: There is no additional goto below this one for the case of ; the `forgotUsername` sub-pathway exiting with `false` because if the username ; cannot be identified it can stop on an escalation step with no `goto` or `exit` ; value.
+		; Return to `selfRest` step in this resolution path, if the sub-path exited ; with `true`.
+Note: There is no additional goto below this one for the case of ; the `forgotUsername` sub-path exiting with `false` because if the username ; cannot be identified it can stop on an escalation step with no `goto` or `exit` ; value.
 		;